The most gobsmackingly weird year to date.

 - Surviving another year of health

-- Not losing my marbles during lockdowns
+- Not loosing my marbles during lockdowns

 - Getting to grips with Type Two Diabetes

 - Finally being able to find ways to relax!